Doctor Strange's Book of Names

 Ikonn

-A powerful extradimensional being.
-Doc calls upon him often for the spell The Illusions of Ikonn.
+A powerful extradimensional magickal being/Principality.
+Member of the Octessence.
+Sorcerers call upon him for the spell The Illusions of Ikonn.

 Ikthalon

-A powerful extradimensional being called upon for the spell The Icy Tendrils of Ikthalon [DS #33].
+A powerful extradimensional magickal being called upon for the spell The Icy Tendrils of Ikthalon [DS #33].

 Former girlfriend of Wong.
 Killed by the kiss of Sister Nil.
 Falsely resurrected by Salome (her soul was really attached to the skeletal demon Xaos).
 Last known status: Fully deceased [DSSS #88].